Nikki Coseteng: Awards

 As a public official, she was a convenor of many conferences which include the National Convention on the Prevention of Family Violence, International Association of Women in Radio and Television, Wakasan ang Karahasan Laban sa Kababaihan sa Loob ng Tahanan, Regional Consultations on the Prevention of Family Violence, Sisterhood is Global: Dialogues in the Philippines, Advocates for the Study and Ratification of the Constitution, and the Legislators' Dialogue on International Standards.

 She was one of the Top Human Advocates in the Senate (1992–1995), one of the Twelve Outstanding Freshmen Solons of 1991, one of the Top Ten Outstanding Representatives of 1991, Outstanding Congresswoman of 1989, and one of the Top Ten Lawmakers and Achievers of 1988.
 She was also the recipient of numerous awards, such as the Gawad Maria Clara Trophy – A Symbol of Filipina Womanhood in 1990.

 Later life

 Having visited almost more than 2,000 municipalities in the Philippines, she has been an Adopted Daughter of Antique, Nueva Ecija, Prosperidad City in Agusan del Sur, Ivisan in Capiz, Banate in Iloilo, Hilongos, Dagami and Tunga in Leyte and Binalonan in Pangasinan.

 Since December 2006, she has been managing the Diliman Educational Corporation, which operates Diliman Preparatory School and Diliman College.

-The senator speaks fluent English, Tagalog and Chinese and is at home with several dialects in the Philippines.
+The senator speaks fluent English, Tagalog, and Hokkien Chinese and is at home with several regional languages in the Philippines, such as Hiligaynon.

 Her family includes a son and a daughter.